avoutic/web-framework/docs/configuration.md

 Meaning that if will load the base configuration file from the WebFramework, then the application configuration file, and finally the local configuration file if it exists.

+### Available Configuration Options

+For a complete list of all available WebFramework configuration options and their default settings, see `config/base_config.php`.
+This file contains all the default configuration values used by the framework, including:

+- Application settings (debug, production, timezone, etc.)
+- Logging configuration
+- Security settings (authentication, blacklist, encryption keys, etc.)
+- Action configurations (login, password reset, email change, etc.)
+- Middleware configuration
+- Routing configuration
+- Translation settings
+- Mailer configuration
+- And more

+When configuring your application, you can override any of these defaults in your `config.php` or `config_local.php` files.

 ### Setting Another Set of Files

 To use a different set of configuration files, you can call the `setConfigFiles` method on the `TaskRunner` instance, passing an array of file paths.